letmein-vr/RETURNAL_UEVR/README.md

 ## ⚠️ Known Issues ⚠️

+* **House and Ship**: These are both entirely broken and will not work in VR.
+Play these sections in flat.
 * **Cinematic Transitions**: Brief frame where object hooks disable before the cinematic camera fully takes over may cause a visible pop.
 * **Graphical Issues**: Some geometry and shadow artefacts in first-person that are inherent to a game not originally built for VR.
 Cvars should fix shadows along with correct in game settings.